Rare Bird Books, Ornithology

 The author pioneered in close-up studies of flying birds using strobe lamps.
 He photographed birds from New England to Florida.

 KEARTON, Cherry; The Island of Penguins.
-New York, Robert M. McBride & Company, 1931, First Edition, second printing (same year as first printing), 8vo; xviii, [iv], 23-248 pp, frontis, numerous illus from photos, map, orig cloth, gilt lettering, dj (rubbed, wear at spine ends, not price clipped), very good.
+New York, Robert M. McBride & Company, 1931, First Edition, second printing (same year as first printing), 8vo; xviii, [iv], 23-248 pp, frontis, numerous illustrations from photos, map, original cloth, gilt lettering, dj (rubbed, wear at spine ends, not price clipped), very good.

 Interesting account of this naturalist's observations on this tiny south Atlantic island, home to five million birds.
 Kearton was one of the pioneers of nature photography.